-PFAS testing by EU regulations: overview of restrictions by product category
+PFAS regulations in the EU: overview of restrictions by product category

 Per- and polyfluoroalkyl substances (PFAS) are often described as “forever chemicals” due to their persistence.
 Rising concern over detrimental health effects and accumulation in the environment has led to tightening PFAS restrictions over the years, culminating in a recent European Chemicals Agency (ECHA) proposal calling for a gradual ban of over 10,000 PFAS compounds in Europe.1

-While the full PFAS ban may not pass due to industry pressure in the near future2, existing regulations place limits on the presence of selected PFAS compounds in various products and materials, including food, drinking water, and consumer products.
-PFAS testing of water, fish, and other environmental samples will also remain important for years to come due to the compounds' persistence.
+While the full PFAS ban is unlikely to pass in the near future due to industry pressure2, existing regulations limit the presence of selected PFAS compounds in various products and materials, including food, drinking water, and consumer products.
+PFAS testing of water, fish, and other environmental samples will also remain important due to the compounds' persistence.

-PFAS, colloquially known as “forever chemicals” are man-made organic compounds that have been used in consumer products since the 1940s due to their usefulness in repelling water, dirt, and grease.
+PFAS are man-made organic compounds that have been used in consumer products since the 1940s due to their effectiveness in repelling water, dirt, and grease.
 Some common PFAS-containing products include non-stick frying pans, firefighting foams, water-proof textiles, and paper and board food packaging with grease-resistant coatings.

 Due to their chemical structure, PFAS degrade very slowly.
 This leads to their accumulation in nature due to industrial waste and the degradation of consumer products.
 Humans get exposed to PFAS mainly through food and drinking water, although exposure can also occur through the air and using products containing the chemicals.

 The impacts of PFAS on human health have been increasingly studied since the beginning of the 2000s.
-Exposure to elevated amounts has been linked to detrimental effects including increased risk of certain types of cancer, reduced response to vaccines, and increased cholesterol levels.3 Research has been focused, however, on a few of the most well-known compounds (mostly PFOS and PFOA).
+Exposure to elevated amounts has been linked to detrimental effects including increased risk of certain types of cancer, reduced response to vaccines, and increased cholesterol levels.3 Bulk of the research has focused, however, on a few of the most well-known compounds (mostly PFOS and PFOA).
 This means that very little is known about the effects of the thousands of other chemicals within the group.

-The use of the most harmful PFAS compounds has been restricted both globally and within the EU for more than a decade.
-The Stockholm Convention on Persistent Organic Pollutants (POPs) forbids the use of PFOS, PFOA, PFHxS, and related compounds, apart from specific uses where they may not be effectively replaced.
-Exemptions have been granted for products including firefighting foams and medical devices, but many of these are about to expire in the upcoming years.4
+The use of the most harmful PFAS compounds has been restricted both globally and within the EU for over a decade.
+The Stockholm Convention on Persistent Organic Pollutants (POPs) forbids the use of PFOS, PFOA, PFHxS, and related compounds, apart from specific applications where they may not be effectively replaced.
+Temporary exemptions have been granted for products including firefighting foams and medical devices, but many of these are about to expire in the upcoming years.4

-Several groups of PFAS compounds have also been added to the REACH Regulation Candidate List.5 If chemicals included in the Candidate List are used in products, the producer or importer has to notify ECHA and provide customers with sufficient information on the safe use of the product.
+Several groups of PFAS have also been added to the REACH Regulation Candidate List.5 If chemicals included in the Candidate List are used in products or materials, the producer or importer has to notify ECHA and provide customers with sufficient information on the safe use of the product.

 Table 1: Maximum levels of PFAS per food category